davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 The POC didn't seem to get much traction internally, which had me scratching my head — the approach seemed like such a natural fit to me.
 Maybe the idea was too ahead of its time, maybe XState wasn’t mature enough for the team, or maybe I just wasn’t good at pitching. 😅

-A more likely reason is that my POC hadn't fully solved the serialization/runtime challenges; I had conceptualized how it would work as a machine definition as a JSON blob serialized in your database and inflated at runtime, but I didn't show how that could happen aside from a basic demo using `localStorage`.
+A more likely reason is that my POC hadn't fully solved the serialization/runtime challenges; I had conceptualized how it would work — a machine definition as a JSON blob serialized in your database and inflated at runtime — but I didn't show how that could happen aside from a basic demo using `localStorage`.

 XState `v4` had not yet formalized use of the Actor model, which sits beautifully on top of a state machine; in `v5`, XState made this explicit — every running machine _is_ an actor, and you get `getPersistedSnapshot()` to serialize the full actor state and restore it later with `createActor(machine, { snapshot: restored })`.